Easy Jet (horse): Racing career

 At the end of the 1969 racing season, he was named World Champion Quarter Running Horse, Champion Quarter Running Stallion, and Champion Quarter Running Two-Year Old Colt by the AQHA.
 He was also the highest money-earning horse and only the fourth two-year-old to be named World Champion.
 During his first year of racing, he started 26 times, won 22 and placed (came in second) in another three.
 Most two-year-old Quarter Horses race on average under five times in their first year of racing, and the average for all ages is just over five starts per year.
 Many people criticized Merrick for starting Easy Jet so often.
 Merrick said, however, "You had to run him about once every ten days or he'd have got so high you couldn't hardly stand to be around him.
 As long as we were going to run him, we figured we might as well make it count for something."
 Despite all of the starts, Easy Jet had enough energy to be difficult to handle; in this respect, he was considered high-spirited rather than mean.

-In 1970, he started 12 times, and won five times, placed second four times, and earned third place twice.
+In 1970, he started 12 times, won five times, placed second four times, and earned third place twice.
 His only unplaced finish was in the Rainbow Derby finals, where he came in dead last.
 Before he started racing that year, he stood at stud to a full book of mares, breeding as many mares as his owners would allow, which limited his racing time.
 During the Rocky Mountain Quarter Horse Derby at Centennial Park in Denver, Colorado, on October 4, 1970, which Easy Jet won without ever relinquishing the lead, the stallion became the highest-earning Quarter Horse racer of all time, with earnings of more than $440,000.
 At the end of the year, he was named Champion Quarter Running Stallion and Champion Quarter Running Three-Year Old Colt.